SciML/ModelingToolkitCourse/docs/src/lectures/lecture6.md

 plot(sol; idxs=[x,y])
 ```

-The problem is rooted in the algebraic constraint which has `x^2`.
+The problem is rooted in the algebraic constraint which has `x^2` and `y^2`.
 Having exponents (squares or square roots) can often cause issues with numerical solutions.
 In this case the issue is that a unique solution cannot be found, `x` could be positive or negative.
 There are different solutions to this problem, however lets consider the concept of adding compliance.
 In reality is it really possible to have a massless, perfectly stiff and rigid string?
 No.  Therefore let's consider adjusting the problem so the string has stiffness, which means we add `L` now as a variable.

 ```@example l6
 pars = @parameters m = 1 g = 1 L_0 = 1 Φ=0 k=1e6